All Episodes

 Yes.

-Uh we got to the game after one of the goals had already been made.
+We got to the game after one of the goals had already been made.

 We did not manage it.

-Uh yeah, we did not manage it.
+Yeah, we did not manage it.

-We walked ourselves into enemy territory first because we were we were late arriving and we were standing uh in in the back of the um the stands and we scored and we were all excited and we got so many dirty looks.
+we went to the game which was i think a high point for for both of us it was really fantastic to be at a local game where everybody was you know out of their minds with joy that their team was you know successfully competing in the uh the round robin before the we walked ourselves into enemy territory first because we were late arriving and we were standing uh in in the back of the um the stands and we scored and we were all excited and we got so many dirty looks warm

-which we did not realizing that we were standing in the away section and immediately got many dirty looks.
+Which we did, not realizing that we were standing in the away section and immediately got many dirty looks.

 We were not, however, killed because the Spanish are in general a forgiving people.

-We m we moved afterwards.
+We moved afterwards.

 Yeah.

-And um, yeah, there's not anything none of them use the trampoline.
+None of them use the trampoline.

 I don't know why.

-Um but there were I thought that this video did a decent job of actually conveying just how many cats there were.
+But I thought that this video did a decent job of actually conveying just how many cats there were.

 And so I walked around a bit and found lots of plates of food and saucers of milk out for these cats.

-So these cats are uh not individually owned, as far as I can tell, but they are appreciated.
+So these cats are not individually owned, as far as I can tell, but they are appreciated.

 There are a few cats who hang out at the edge of the Camino, apparently knowing that there are a certain number of hikers that fancy cats.